lainey1/PawSpot/README.md

 # 🐾 PawSpot: Where Your Pets Find Their Home Away From Home!

 Welcome to **PawSpot**, the ultimate online marketplace designed for pet lovers!
-Just like Airbnb, but for our furry friends, PawSpot connects pet owners with trusted hosts for both short and long-term homestays and experiences.
+PawSpot connects pet owners with trusted hosts for both short and long-term homestays and experiences.

 ## 🎉 Features

 - **🐶 Dog-Friendly Stays**: From cozy apartments to spacious backyards, find the perfect spot for your pup!
 - **🐱 Cat Cuddles**: Discover warm homes where your feline friends can relax and roam.
 - **💼 Host Opportunities**: Be a paw pal and open your home to furry guests while earning extra income.
+Upload images to showcase your spot.
 - **🔍 Easy Search & Filter**: Find the perfect stay with our user-friendly search options.

 ## 💻 Technoligies used